xplshn/alicelinux/docs/install.md

 swaylock
 sway
 ```
-If the output appeared, then we good to go.
+If the output appears, then we are good to go.

-Next we gonna setup directory for `packages`, `sources` and `work`.
-By default these directories is inside package template, but we gonna change to `/var/cache/pkg`, `/var/cache/src` and `/var/cache/work` respectively.
-But you can change to anywhere you wanna store these files.
+Next, we will set up directories for `packages`, `sources`, and `work`.
+By default, these directories are inside the package template, but we will change them to `/var/cache/pkg`, `/var/cache/src`, and `/var/cache/work` respectively.
+You can change these to any location where you want to store these files.

 First, create the directories:
 ```